Skip to main content

 How long should I allow to visit Mona?

-You could probably speed through everything in three or four hours, but we recommend you hang around—make a day of it.
+You could probably speed through everything in three or four hours, but if you're lunching on site or doing other things (art rides, sipping wine) while you're here, we recommend you make a day of it.

 Do you have a visitor guide?